Configure HTTP proxy with credentials

 Check current proxy configuration:

-# Show all proxy-related Git configuration
+# Show proxy-related Git configuration

 git config --global --get http.proxy